Packaging: The Fresh Produce Industry and Plastics.

 The world’s population is growing at an unprecedented rate.
 Our ability to feed everyone without robbing the world of limited, precious resources is one of the greatest challenges we face.
 Firstly we need to feed people properly.
 If people are not eating a balanced diet of fruit and vegetables the health consequences and costs to society are incomprehensible.
 Fruit and vegetables are perishable items so we need to be able to extend shelf life and move produce around the world safely.
 To do this requires packaging.
 Whether we like it or not, food safety is incredibly important and environmentally responsible packaging will ensure we can better provide safe food all across the world.

 The Answer Lies In Innovative and Responsible Packaging:

 Every industry needs to be responsible when it comes to plastics in packaging and here’s a great example of the innovative packaging being explored in the fresh produce industry.

 The packaging is fully recyclable.
 It extends shelf life by minimising produce damage and the package also allows for more produce information.
 Using packaging to provide information on ways to store and varities of ways to consume food will also help to minmise waste.

 I would much prefer to see shoppers walking out the door with these packs of avocados than a six-pack of plastic Coke bottles

 Plastics ending up in our oceans and harming marine life is unforgivable.
-Where we have to live in a world that requires plastics in packaging, and we do, industry alone can not prevent where the packaging finishes up.
+Where we have to live in a world that requires plastics in packaging with limited green packaging solutions, and we do, industry alone can not prevent where the packaging finishes up.
 It’s up to the end user, the consumer.

 It pleases me to see consumers becoming more aware of waste management.
 On this front, there is still a long way to go.
 In the meantime, rather than shaming farmer’s perhaps we can challenge the world’s innovators to use robotics and AI to better capture and process plastics in the waste management process.